-This is a destination with almost year round sunshine, little rainfall and near perfect winter temperatures.
+Abu Dhabi is a destination with almost year-round sunshine, little rainfall and near perfect winter temperatures.

 Abu Dhabi has a sub-tropical, arid climate.
-Sunny blue skies and high temperatures can be expected most of the year.
-Rainfall is sporadic, falling mainly in winter (November to March) and averaging 12 cms per year in most of the emirate.
-Rain is more common in the 'Oasis City' of Al Ain, the emirate's second largest city, due to its proximity to the Hajar mountains.
+Sunny blue skies and warm temperatures can be expected most of the year.
+Rainfall is sporadic, falling mainly in winter (November to March) and averaging 12cm per year in most of the emirate.
+Rain is more common in the lush oasis city of Al Ain, the emirate's second-largest city, due to its proximity to the Hajar mountains.

-Although the attitude towards dress is fairly liberal throughout the Emirates, a healthy amount of respect for local customs doesn't go amiss, especially when shopping or sightseeing.
+Although the attitude towards clothing style is fairly liberal throughout the UAE, a healthy amount of respect for local customs doesn't go amiss, especially when shopping or sightseeing.
 Short or tight clothing may be worn, but it will attract attention - most of it unwelcome.
 However, regular swimwear, including shorts for men, full-piece swimsuits or bikinis for women, can be worn on Abu Dhabi’s private and public beaches.

-Malls, health clubs and resort facilities are generally more accepting of what's fashionable, but as a sign of respect when visiting government offices it is best to cover your shoulders and legs.
+Malls, health clubs and resort facilities are generally more accepting of what's fashionable, but as a sign of respect when visiting government offices, it is best to cover your shoulders and legs.
 It is especially recommended that you dress more conservatively during Ramadan.